 Speaking purely from a financial point of view, the answer is a resounding yes.
-Of course beyond the financial, there are many other environmental benefits to be gained from installing solar, installing residential battery storage, driving an electric vehicle etc. Not least because they all contribute directly or indirectly to tackling air pollution, which, we are told, is gradually destroying the nation's health.
+Of course beyond the financial, there are many other environmental benefits to be gained from installing solar, installing residential battery storage, driving an electric vehicle etc. Not least because they all contribute directly or indirectly to tackling air pollution and the climate crisis.

 Back to the financials.
-The solar subsidy may have fallen, but so has the cost of the technology.
-Overall the cost of domestic solar electricity is now around 9p per kWh.
-This is well below the 15p average domestic import cost from the grid (which, by the way, increased by 7% in the last 12 months...).
+The solar subsidy may have ended, but the cost of the technology has fallen by more than 50% over the past decade.
+Overall the cost of domestic solar electricity is now around 8p per kWh.
+This is well below the 16p average domestic import cost from the grid (which, by the way, increased by an average 4.75% each year over the past decade...).

-A typical 4 kWp solar system (13-16 panels) now costs around £5,500 incl VAT.
-There will be some maintenance costs over the life, and a probable inverter replacement required, total cost around £2,500 in today's money.
-So the true all-in cost of the system is around £8,000.
+A typical 4 kWp solar system (10-13 panels) now costs around £5,000 inc 5% VAT.
+There will be some maintenance costs over the life (a recommended clean and service every 3-5 years), and a probable inverter replacement required, total cost around £2,050 in today's money.
+So the true all-in cost of the system is around £7,050.

-On average a system will generate an average of around 3,500 kWh a year, allowing for a modest degradation over time.
+On average a system will generate around 3,500 kWh a year, allowing for a modest degradation over time.
 In its 25 year life, it is expected to generate about 88,000 kWh of electricity.

 The unsubsidised cost of solar

-Ignoring Export Tariff payments for now, that means each kWh generated costs 9p:
+Ignoring export tariff payments for now, that means each kWh generated costs 8p:

 |kWh from 4kWp system over 25 years:||88,000|

-If you don’t use the solar electricity (or store it), it won’t be worth that much to you - it will only be worth the Export Tariff, around 5p per kWh.
+If you don’t use the solar electricity (or store it), it won’t be worth as much to you - it will only be worth the export tariff, around 5.5p per kWh.

-So with a ‘time-of-use’ tariff, you will gain around 9p per kWh by displacing expensive daytime electricity, and lose around 4p per kWh on anything you export.
+So with a time-of-use tariff, you will gain around 10p per kWh by displacing expensive daytime electricity, and lose around 2.5p per kWh on anything you export.
 Without a battery, as long as you use at least 50% on site you are going to be ‘quids in’.

 Solar plus domestic battery storage

-With a battery and a ‘time-of-use’ tariff, you will easily use 70-80% on site, and open up the potential to top up your battery (and your car) with cheap overnight electricity, whilst avoiding altogether the high daytime tariff inherent in a ‘time-of-use’ tariff.
+With a battery and a time-of-use tariff, you will easily use 70-80% on site, and open up the potential to top up your battery (and your car) with cheap overnight electricity, while avoiding altogether the high daytime tariff inherent in a time-of-use tariff.

 Conclusion: solar is still a very good investment!

 As long as you use at least 50% of your power on site, then, with a judicious choice of import tariff, solar will make sense.
 The more you use on site, the greater the savings.
-Using everything on site gives a cost well below the average home's grid electricity cost of around 15p per kWh, and even further below a typical peak time-of-use tariff of 18p per kWh..
+Using everything on site gives a cost well below the average home's grid electricity rate of around 16p per kWh, and even further below the expected lifetime rate of 30p per kWh.